Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/03/net-core-entity-framework-migrations.md

 ## Troubleshooting

-The most likely error you’ll encounter is “Could not execute because the specified command or file was not found”.
+The most likely error you'll encounter is "Could not execute because the specified command or file was not found".

 When this happens, you just need to add the following to your .csproj file: